tailwindlabs/tailwindcss.com/source/docs/utility-first.blade.md

 ---

-## Why not just use inline styles?
+## Why not use inline styles?

-A common reaction to this approach is wondering, "isn't this just inline styles?" and in some ways it is — you're applying styles directly to elements instead of assigning them a class name and then styling that class.
+A common reaction to this approach is wondering, "isn't this inline styles?" and in some ways it is — you're applying styles directly to elements instead of assigning them a class name and then styling that class.

 But using utility classes has a few important advantages over inline styles: